When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

 You may have the universe if I may have Italy.Giuseppe Verdi

 Do you want to learn Italian in India?
-Well, I certainly do.

-Finally, I have added to my bucket list, with a target to achieve conversational fluency by the end of 2020.
+Finally, I have added to my bucket list, with a target to achieve conversational fluency by the end of 2023.

-Italian is one of the languages which is most studied for culture and pleasure because of extraordinary richness and strength.
+Italian is one of the languages most studied for culture and pleasure because of its extraordinary richness and strength.

 The Creator made Italy by designs from Michelangelo.Mark Twain

-Professionals who work in construction machinery, robotics, graphic design, culinary arts, interior design, furniture design, manufacturing tools, shipbuilding, space engineering, fashion, and transportation equipment, etc. are sure to find Italian as career assets at the top of their resume.
+If you work in construction machinery, robotics, graphic design, culinary arts, interior design, furniture design, manufacturing tools, shipbuilding, space engineering, fashion, and transportation equipment.
+Then, you will find Italian as career asset at the top of their resume.